2 Park Street Sydney

 In recent times, Duane has negotiated hotel deals involving international hotel operators across a range of their brands, including Starwood, Hilton, Rezidor, Marriott, Accor, Movenpick, Versace and Banyan Tree (which include new build hotels, re-flagging and refurbishment, mixed use, and sales or acquisitions).

-He acts for a wide variety of clients, including developers, hotel operators, investors, fund managers, landlords and tenants.
+Duane acts for a wide variety of clients, including developers, hotel operators, investors, fund managers, landlords and tenants.

 - Greg Beguad

-Having worked as a lawyer in private practice and as a civil engineer, Greg is able to draw on his deep knowledge of both construction and contract law and the technical and engineering aspects of the construction industry.
+Having worked as a lawyer in private practice and as a civil engineer, Greg is able to draw on a deep knowledge of both construction and contract law and the technical and engineering aspects of the construction industry.
 His extensive experience includes providing strategic advice, tenders, contract drafting, negotiations, dispute resolution, and implementation throughout the construction and operations phases.